 For the sake of the example, consider even a process as seemingly simple as using a tool like Visme (which I founded) to create social media graphics for your target audience.
 You’ve spent a considerable amount of time working on those graphics, and you’ve officially released them out into the world on sites like Facebook and Twitter.
 But just because they “exist” doesn’t mean you can’t keep improving them, making that result even better than it already is.

 By soliciting feedback from the people in your target audience, you can go straight to the source and get insight into what they like and, more importantly, what they don’t.
-Because you have the right design collaboration software at your side, you can quickly go back in and make those changes and have a more durable finished product than ever.
+Because you have the right design collaboration software at your side, you can quickly go back in, make those changes, and have a more durable finished product than ever.

 Inviting this level of feedback and pulling the curtain back on your design process is mostly the same thing – albeit from a slightly different perspective.

-Indeed, your customers are maybe the biggest asset you have that far too many people don’t pay attention to until it’s too late.
-Your prospects will have absolutely no shortage of strong opinions that they’re willing to share with you regarding nearly everything that you’re doing.
+Indeed, your customers are maybe the biggest asset you have that far too many people ignore until it’s too late.
+Your prospects will have absolutely no shortage of strong opinions that they’re willing to share with you regarding nearly everything you’re doing.
 If you’re eager to listen to them every once in a while, you not only make your job easier – you capitalize on yet another opportunity to show people that you care and that you value their opinions just as much as your own.

 You’d be shocked by just how big of a difference this can make when someone is evaluating which of two companies they want to give their hard-earned money to.